On the $\infty$-categorical Whitehead theorem and the embedding of quasicategories in prederivators: Whitehead's theorem for quasicategories

-Since $\HO:\twocat{QCat}\to\twocat{PDer}_{\twocat{HFin}}$ is faithful on 1-morphisms, if it were also faithful on 2-morphisms then $\twocat{QCat}$ would be a concrete 2-category.
+Since $\HO:\twocat{QCat}\to\twocat{PDer}_{\twocat{HFin}}$ is faithful on 1-morphisms, if it were also faithful on 2-morphisms then $\twocat{QCat}$ would be a strictly concrete 2-category in the same sense as $\twocat{PDer}_{\twocat{HFin}}$.
 In perhaps more familiar terms, there would be no ``phantom homotopies" between maps of quasicategories.
-That this should be the case strains credulity, given the famous theorem of Freyd \cite{freyd} that the category of spaces $\cat{Hot}$ is not concrete.
+That this should be the case strains credulity, given the famous theorem of Freyd \cite{freyd} that the category of spaces $\cat{Hot}$ is not concrete (i.e. admits no faithful functor to $\cat{Set}$,) though we propose no specific counterexample.

+We do conjecture a specific counterexample to the claim that $\HO:\twocat{QCat}\to \twocat{PDer}_{\twocat{HFin}}$ is locally essentially surjective.
+That is, we suggest a pseudonatural transformation $F:\HO(Q)\to \HO(R)$ not isomorphic to the image of any quasicategory morphism $f:Q\to R$.
+A mapping telescope argument rules out any countable $Q$, so we turn to the simplest possible uncountable example.